lachiestewart/Tutor4U/README.md

 To terminate either server press:
     `Control+C`

-To exhange server addresses to allow each end to exhange via HTTP Requests/Responses, from the `TUTOR4U`, execute the following commands with their respective addresses:
+To exhange server addresses to allow each end to exhange via HTTP Requests/Responses, from the `TUTOR4U`, execute the following commands, with their respective addresses:

     echo FRONTEND_URL=frontend_address >> backend/.env
     echo VITE_BACKEND_URL=backend_address >> frontend/.env